 The Municipal Sustainability Initiative (MSI)

-- the MSI capital budget is $1.18 billion (which includes $335 million from the former Basic Municipal Transportation Grant (BMTG); and
+- $638 million in MSI capital funding (which includes $344 million from the former Basic Municipal Transportation Grant (BMTG) program); and

-Municipalities that have not previously used MAConnect will have to enter into a Stakeholder Agreement before requesting access to MSIO.
+Municipalities that need to update their MAConnect user accounts will have to submit new Stakeholder Agreements before requesting access to MSIO.
 To request a Stakeholder Agreement, or for MSIO support, please contact MSIOaccess@gov.ab.ca or call 780-644-2413 (toll-free by dialling 310-0000 first).

 Lethbridge Enmax Centre